Clients looking to offer high-order brand benefits came to mind when I saw this cartoon by Tom Fishburne.

-If you don’t know how customers or potential customers currently perceive the brand and its products, what words they use to talk about it, or how they are used, you risk:
+In other words, if you don’t know how customers or potential customers currently perceive your brand and products, and how customers and non-customer talk about it, you risk:

 - Sending messages about the brand that are not supported by the products, making them ineffective and damaging to the brand’s credibility